eciggaar/botmaster-watsonconversation-socketio/README.md

   ![Create workspace][5]

 2. Open your Bluemix application [dashboard](https://console.ng.bluemix.net) and select the `conversation-service-socketio` that was created for you during the deployment process.
-Click on "Launch tool" to open the Watson Conversation Tooling.
+Click on **Launch tool** to open the Watson Conversation Tooling.
 You might need to switch region and/or space to match the selection you've made in Step 4 of [Getting Started with Botmaster on Bluemix](#getting-started-with-botmaster-on-bluemix)

   ![Launch tool][6]